savwicak/RPS-Game/README.md

-## RPS Game [Rock Papper Scissors]
+## RPS Game [Rock Paper Scissors]
-this is another python priject that i trying to make. only game and its fun!
+this is another python project that I trying to make. only game and it's fun!

 thank you for seeing my project :D